Skip to content

 What This Means for Outdoor Power Equipment Buyers

 For homeowners and contractors evaluating outdoor power platforms, it’s also worth looking at what EGO and Greenworks now offer on battery.
-Their high-output platforms won’t replace a 6,500-watt generator for whole-home backup — but for job site lighting, charging, and small appliances, they’re increasingly viable without the fire risk.
+Their high-output platforms won’t replace a 6,500-watt generator for whole-home backup, but for job site lighting and charging small appliances, they’re increasingly viable without the fire risk.

 This recall is the latest in a string of power equipment safety actions this year.
-Milwaukee recalled 91,000 M18 FUEL chainsaws over a chain brake failure earlier in 2026, a reminder that checking recall databases regularly — CPSC.gov is the authoritative source — is worth making a habit for anyone who owns powered equipment.
+Milwaukee recalled 91,000 M18 FUEL chainsaws over a chain brake failure earlier in 2026, a reminder that checking recall databases regularly, CPSC.gov is the authoritative source, is worth making a habit for anyone who owns powered equipment.

-Source: CPSC Recall Notice — Generac Portable Generators.
+Source: CPSC Recall Notice, Generac Portable Generators.
 Published April 16, 2026.